Tennisatw/blog/source/_posts/2025/02-05_deep-research-1.md

 Open the ChatGPT web app with any model selected, click the `Deep Research` button in the input box, type in your request (the more detailed, the better), and press Enter.

+It's highly recommended to converse with the Deep Research agent in English, as the o3 model performs better in English and there’s a wealth of English literature available.

 ![](1.png)

 <br>